 Luke Gunn, Head Coach at the University of Birmingham, said:

 “We are delighted that Bud’s 5k Run is entering its 3rd year.
 Last year we were blessed with over 400 entries, but we know we can do even better.
-The race will move to a new base within the brand new, 360 Sports Centre, which will open in September 2016.
 The race will still take in the picturesque campus and finish under the ever imposing, Old Joe clock tower.
 Please come along catch up with friends, test yourself but most importantly support the great man, Bud Baldaro, in the best way you can, by running or supporting this great event, which once again hopes to raise bags of cash for Parkinson’s UK.”

 Can’t make it?
 Then please donate.